Improve the health of others (without the hefty med school bill).

 - research and development in medical devices and instrumentation

 - biomedical image analysis and pattern recognition

-- design and engineering of sports equipment and testing
+- design, engineering, and testing of sports equipment

 As a graduate, you might work in a hospital, university research centre, industry as well as government and/or regulatory agencies.